lpsinger/ligo.skymap/docs/index.rst

 ###########

-The `ligo.skymap` package provides tools for reading, writing, generating, and visualizing gravitational-wave probability maps from LIGO and Virgo.
+The `ligo.skymap` package provides tools for reading, writing, generating, and visualizing gravitational-wave probability maps from LIGO, Virgo, and KAGRA.
 Some of the key features of this package are:

 *  Command line tool :doc:`bayestar-localize-coincs
    <tool/bayestar_localize_coincs>`: BAYESTAR, providing rapid,